Flanagans404/Your-skincare-girl/README.md

 recenter my text vertically and horizontally recover my underlined title some way get this index.html the way i had it before trying to put a button in the middle of the banner

+rev0.2
+added image file in repository of the main to work on the background with it and center my text and buttons over it vertically...